janbrandejs/tensor-interface/README.md

 tensor-interface is a specification that prescribes a set of lower-level routines for performing common linear algebra operations with tensors, such as tensor contraction.
 It's like BLAS interface, but for tensors instead of just matrices.

+__ WARNING: This is an early working version, not ready for use yet. __

 At the moment Python, Fortran and C versions of the interface are being developed and C++ version is to be added as well.